Metals and Non-Metals

 - They form metal oxides by combining Oxygen.

 - Most metal oxides are insoluble in water but few dissolve in water and form Alkalis.
-For example, Sodium oxide and Potassium oxide dissolves in water and produces alkalis as-
+For example, Sodium oxide and Potassium oxide dissolve in water and produces alkalis as-

-- Different metals having different reactivity rates with oxygen.
-Some metals like Potassium and sodium react vigorously with oxygen so they catch fire if kept in open, for protecting accidental fire such metals always kept in kerosene oil.
+- Different metals have different reactivity rates with oxygen.
+Some metals like Potassium and sodium react vigorously with oxygen so they catch fire if kept in open, for protecting accidental fire such metals are always kept in kerosene oil.

 - Silver and gold are not reactive to oxygen even at high temperatures.

 - The process of forming a thick oxide layer of aluminum is called Anodising.